cpimhoff/alfred3-newFiles/README.md

 ### Options
 Certain options can be configured in the **Workflow Enviromental Variables**:

-- openNewFiles = 'default'.
-New files will automatically be opened in the default application after being created.
+- **openNewFiles = 'default'** New files will automatically be opened in the default application after being created.
-- openNewFiles = 'none'.
-New files will not be automatically opened.
+- **openNewFiles = 'none'** New files will not be automatically opened.
-- openNewFolders = 'finder'.
-New folders will automatically be opened in Finder.
+- **openNewFolders = 'finder'** New folders will automatically be opened in Finder.
-- openNewFolders = 'terminal'.
-New folders will automatically be opened in a new Terminal Window.
+- **openNewFolders = 'terminal'** New folders will automatically be opened in a new Terminal Window.
-- openNewFolders = 'none'.
-New folders will not be automatically opened.
+- **openNewFolders = 'none'** New folders will not be automatically opened.

 ### Editing Defaults Lists
 To edit the defaults lists of File Type and Location, configure the **List Filter** nodes in the workflow tree.